bacalhau-project/bacalhau/docs/integration/amplify.md

 ## Introduction

-Bacalhau Amplify is a tool for automatically explaining, enriching, and enhancing your data.
+Bacalhau Amplify is a tool for automatically explaining, enriching and enhancing your data.
 This document explains how it works and how to use it.

 ### What is Bacalhau Amplify?